 What is it?

-Business Retrospectives (or Impact Retrospectives) help you improve the business impact of investments in initiatives.
+Business Retrospectives (or Business Impact Retrospectives) help you improve the business impact of investments in initiatives.
 They enable ongoing verification of benefits delivered by initiatives.
 They are most useful at organizations that launch invest in new products/features capabilities based on gut-feel (or business case analysis) but neglect ongoing verification of benefits.

 The initiatives enrolled in Business Retrospectives may be any of the following: